vexip-ui/vexip-ui/CONTRIBUTING.md

 We use a Vite project in `dev-server` a development server.

-You can use the following command to start development server for specify component:
+You can use the following command to start development server for specific component:

 ```sh
 pnpm run serve [component]